jonahgluck/jonahg-midterm/README.md

 [11] Lundberg, S. M., & Lee, S.-I. (2017).
 A Unified Approach to Interpreting Model Predictions. *Advances in Neural Information Processing Systems*, 30.

+---

+*Note: This paper is prepared as part of a project to develop a predictive model for Amazon Movie Reviews classification, focusing on non-deep learning methods.*